ULL-ESIT-PL/compact-js-ast/README.md

 ## Synopsis

 Outputs a compact string representation of the espree AST of an input program.
+It provides an executable `compast` that can be used to output a summarized version of the AST of a given JavaScript program.
+The output can be in YML or JSON format.
+The program can be given as a file or as a string in the command line.

 ```
 $ compast -h